BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

-ABIDE is formulated as a binary classification task distinguishing autism spectrum disorder (ASD) from healthy controls, comprising 956 training subjects and 240 validation subjects.
-The ABIDE training cohort partially overlapped with the pretraining corpus, while validation subjects were strictly held out.
+ABIDE is formulated as a binary classification task distinguishing autism spectrum disorder (ASD) from healthy controls, comprising 956 training subjects and 240 test subjects.
+The ABIDE training cohort partially overlapped with the pretraining corpus, while test subjects were strictly held out.
 ADNI represents a substantially more challenging multi-class setting involving cognitively normal (CN), mild cognitive impairment (MCI), and Alzheimer's disease (AD).
-It includes 1636 training subjects and 546 validation subjects, with no ADNI subjects used during pretraining.
-OASIS is a smaller independent dementia cohort consisting of 195 training subjects and 40 validation subjects, serving as a low-sample evaluation scenario.
+It comprises 2{,}182 T1-weighted scans from 382 subjects (CN/MCI/AD $=$ 748/981/453 scans) and is evaluated under a strict subject-disjoint protocol (no subject shared between train and test), with no ADNI subjects used during pretraining.
+OASIS is a smaller independent dementia cohort consisting of 195 training subjects and 40 test subjects, serving as a low-sample evaluation scenario.
+PPMI is a binary classification task distinguishing Parkinson's disease (PD) from healthy controls, comprising 1{,}152 training subjects and 289 test subjects.
 Classification performance was evaluated using macro-AUC under training data ratios ranging from 10\% to 100\%.
-Statistical significance is assessed via paired bootstrap testing.
+Complete per-ratio macro-AUC for all four cohorts is reported in Supplementary Table~8.

 \paragraph{ABIDE} As shown in Fig.~\ref{fig:Downstream_Results}(d), performance differences on ABIDE were modest at low data regimes, with no statistically significant differences among backbones at $10\%$ or $20\%$ supervision.
 Statistically significant improvements emerged from $40\%$ training data onward, where BrainDINO reached $0.679$, outperforming BrainIAC ($0.548$, $p<0.05$), BM-MAE ($0.545$, $p<0.05$), and DINOv3 ($0.598$, $p<0.05$).
 Under full supervision ($100\%$), BrainDINO attained $0.745$, exceeding BrainIAC ($0.660$, $p<0.05$), BM-MAE ($0.544$, $p<0.05$), and DINOv3 ($0.559$, $p<0.05$), while remaining comparable to BrainMVP ($0.653$).
 These results suggest that moderate supervision is required to unlock statistically robust advantages on this coarse-grained binary task.
-Complete results are provided in Supplementary Table~8.